joetjo/jopLauncher/README.md

 - add icon to game
 - add a way to disable the running mode if not supported.
 - add a way to add a specific process that do not map the pattern
-- platform starter --> horizontal panel at the bottom of active platform with all not started platform
 - add pagination for all sessions
 - packaging icons / images
 - separate storage in multiple files